St. James Episcopal Church (Muncy, Pennsylvania)

 St. James Episcopal Church is a historic Episcopal church in Muncy, Lycoming County, Pennsylvania, United States.
-It was designed by architect Richard Upjohn in 1856, and built between 1857 and 1859.
+It was designed by architect Richard Upjohn in 1856, and was built between 1857 and 1859.

 It was added to the National Register of Historic Places in 1979.
 It is located in the Muncy Historic District, listed on the National Register of Historic Places in 1980.